St Mary's Cathedral, Sydney: Since 2000

 In 2008, St Mary's Cathedral became the focus of World Youth Day 2008 and was visited by Pope Benedict XVI who, in his homily on 19 July, made the historic full apology for child sex abuse by Catholic priests in Australia, of whom 107 have been committed by the courts.
 On 16 December 2014, Archbishop Anthony Fisher invoked the special prayers in the Roman Missal from the "Mass in times of civil disturbance" for the victims of the 2014 Sydney hostage crisis.
 A memorial service was held at the cathedral on the morning of 19 December for Tori Johnson and Katrina Dawson, in attendance were the Governor-General Sir Peter Cosgrove, then-Minister of Communications Malcolm Turnbull, Senator Arthur Sinodinos, Premier of New South Wales Mike Baird, and then-Minister of Transport Gladys Berejiklian.

-On 1 February 2023, a funeral service for former archbishop Cardinal George Pell was held at St. Mary's Cathedral amidst the breakup of protests by police.
-Prominent figures in attendance of the memorial service included former Australian prime ministers Tony Abbott and John Howard.
+On 2 February 2023, a funeral service for former archbishop Cardinal George Pell was held at St. Mary's Cathedral amidst protests outside by LGBT groups and survivors of child sexual abuse.
+Prominent figures in attendance of the memorial service included former Australian prime ministers Tony Abbott and John Howard, then-New South Wales finance minister Damien Tudehope, and then-federal opposition leader Peter Dutton, as well as broadcaster Alan Jones and senator Matt Canavan, senator Don Farrell represented the federal government.